 In addition, there are many types of power of attorney.
 The form you need depends on what the POA is for and when the POA is effective.
-For example.
-If you wish for the agent to retain their powers even when you (the principal) become incapacitated, you’ll need a durable power of attorney.

-Related Laws: Connecticut Uniform Power of Attorney Act
+Connecticut (CT) Power of Attorney Documents

 CT DMV Power of Attorney